TusharSingha7/pieAssign/README.md

     --- Run docker exec -it <container-id> /bin/sh
     --- You should see a shell started with prefix /app #
     --- Run npx prisma db seed
+    --- exit
+    --- the database is seeded with some data